meceqs/meceqs/docs/fundamentals.md

 Once a pipeline is invoked, the message context will be passed from middleware to middleware.

 *Middleware components* are very similar to [ASP.NET Core middleware](https://docs.asp.net/en/latest/fundamentals/middleware.html).
-It's a simple class that takes a `MessageDelegate next` constructor parameter representing the next middleware and that has a `public Task Invoke(MessageContext context)` method.
+It's a simple class that takes a `MiddlewareDelegate next` constructor parameter representing the next middleware and that has a `public Task Invoke(MessageContext context)` method.
 You have to call `_next(context)` in this method to invoke the next middleware.
 This means, you can also use `using` and `try..catch` blocks around this call.